moggieuk/Happy-Hare/README.md

 Happy Hare is under active development, with a meticulous focus on the quality of multi-color printing.
 It has benefited from insights gained over two years from thousands of users.
 While the experience is highly polished, development continues in three key areas:

 - **Additional MMU Support:** _Striving for inclusivity—support for Prusa MMU, KMS, Open AMS, Pico MMU, and others is in progress_
-- **Multi-MMU Support:** _Type-A MMU designs can easily scale through additional gates, while Type-B designs are typically limited to four gates.
-This feature enables users to set up multiple MMUs, potentially of different types, on the same printer_
 - **Mainsail/Fluidd Plugin:** _While the KlipperScreen extension offers a rich user interface, many users have requested similar functionality for Mainsail.
 This integration is coming soon!_

 Some users have inquired about making donations to support this project (and to keep my coffee or G&T supply steady!).
 While this project is a labor of love and not financially motivated, it is a substantial undertaking—comprising 13,000 lines of Python code, 8,500 lines of documentation, and 5,500 lines of macros/configuration.
 If you’ve found value in Happy Hare and wish to contribute, donations can be made via PayPal https://www.paypal.me/moggieuk.
 Any support will be spent improving your experience with your favorite MMU.
 Thank you!